Bene92107/Bene92107/README.md

 <div align="center">

-*„Code is like humor.
-When you have to explain it, it's bad."*
+„Code is like humor.
+When you have to explain it, it's bad.“ – Cory House

 </div>